rantahar/introduction-to-mpi/_episodes/09_optimising_transfers.md

 The way the task is distributed will determine how efficient the resulting program can be and how well he runtime scales with the number of ranks.

+### Start With a Serial Code
+It's easy to make mistakes.
+Start with a working serial code and continually compare between the parallel and the serial versions.
+Make changes a section at a time until the program is sufficiently efficient.
+Don't parallellise sections that have on effect on performance.

 ### Packed Transfers
 At a slightly lower level, it is also important to optimise the data transfers.